 - Numbered and bulleted lists.

-- Add alternative text or mark all images as decorative.
-Avoid using words like “image” or “photo.”
+- Avoid using words like “image” or “photo.”

 - Use Paste as Plain Text [ctrl+shift+V] to remove hidden code when copying from Word, websites, etc.

-EXAMPLE: Accessibility Session Notes (Word 1 page). - Pages, assignments, and modules.
+EXAMPLE: Accessibility Session Notes (Word 1 page). - Pages, assignments, quizzes, and modules.

 - Ensure hyperlinks are informative and describe context/purpose.
 Avoid “click here” or “link to.”